dubs10/jslearningmap/README.md

 - hotspot audio narration files go here, named hs_XXXX.mp3 (where XXXX is the hotspot ID)

 #### img
-- five tab images for use in the dialog
 - `thought_bubble.svg` blank thought bubble template
+- five tab images for use in the hotspot dialog
 - main map background image goes here
 - put any other misc images here